 If you’ve been searching for more information on “what are dabs,” you may be wondering why they’re dangerous.
 Some users believe that they are safer than smoking marijuana.
 While dabs do offer the benefit of a pure vapor inhalation experience, this does not make the use of dabs safe.
 This high level of THC concentration creates a high for the user different from that associated with typical marijuana use.

-Many recreational marijuana users turn to dabbing to get higher, faster.
+Many recreational marijuana users turn to dabbing to get high faster.
 This quick, strong high has a greater potential to become addictive than the high associated with conventional marijuana.
 Dabs pack a punch close to smoking four joints.

 If you or a loved one have been struggling with addiction, help is available.
 It can be tempting to stop trying to dab on your own.
 Most people who try this are unsuccessful.
 The recovery process can feel impossible if your brain gets regular doses of high concentrations of THC.
 Choose a reputable drug rehab center that understands the importance of both overcoming the factors that caused the addiction and creating a plan to keep you clean in the future.
-In the beautiful Pacific Northwest, Crestview Recovery is here to help you get your life back.
-Take a deep breath, and take the first step- call us at 866.262.0531 today to get the help you need.